jds08/SimpleToDo/README.md

 The following **additional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+* Add an importance noter next to each reminder.
+To help the user prioritize future tasks.
+* Color code the reminder list between red and blue or other two colors to indicate if a due date is near.

 ## Video Walkthrough